andreas0x41/coding-tutorial-obsidian/content/Theory Exam/1 General/5 Datatype.md

 	- [ ] How can you get the real and imaginary parts individually?
 - [ ] Explain Range in your own words.
 	- [ ] How does a Range differ from other types like a List?
-- [ ] Explain Generator in your own words.
 - [ ] Explain truthy and falsy in your own words.